 - Milepost 296.4: Julian Price Park, 100 tables in both sunny lakeside spots and shaded areas.
 Open year round.

 - 316.5: Linville River, 100 tables along the river underneath the trees.
 A covered pavilion is great for groups, but cannot be reserved.
 Located near the entrance to Linville Falls Visitor Center.
-Open April 6-October 28, 2018.
+Open April-October

 - 407.8: Mount Pisgah, 50 wooded sites a short walk from the parking area.
 The Country Store at Mt.
 Pisgah is the only place on the Parkway to buy groceries and snacks for a picnic.
-Open May 25-October 28, 2018.
+Open Late May-October.

 Haywood Jackson Overlook at Richland Balsam